siddhi-io/www/en/docs/docs/siddhi-as-a-kubernetes-microservice.md

 **Sample on deploying and running Siddhi Apps via config maps**

 Here we will be creating a very simple Siddhi stream processing application that receives power consumption from several devices in a house.
-If the power consumption of dryer exceeds the consumption limit of 6000W then that siddhi app sends an alert from printing a log.
+If the power consumption of dryer exceeds the consumption limit of 6000W then that Siddhi app sends an alert from printing a log.

 ```programming
 @App:name("PowerSurgeDetection")